Calls for Art

 Shows in the Front & Center Galleries are scheduled via an annual Call for Art.
 The next Call for Art will be open August 1-31, 2025.
 To be notified when future calls happen, sign up for MAC’s electronic newsletter here.

-2025 Call for Art – application guidelines
+2025 Call for Art – These guidelines are for reference only.
+This Call is now closed.

-Online application – will be available August 1 – 31, 2025
+Online application – will be available August 1 – 31, 2025.

 Additional information: